SAP/fundamental/docs/pages/components/form.md

 <br/>

 ## Radio buttons
-Are used to let the user select only one of various options.
-All options are visible at all time.
-This component can also be **disabled** and displayed in a row.
+Radio buttons allow the user to see all options and select one.
+Generally, this is used when there are between 2-3 options.
+This component can also be disabled and displayed in a row.

 {% capture radio-buttons%}
 <fieldset class="fd-form__set">